SQISign/sqisign2d-west-ac24/README.md

 Specifies the build type for which SQIsign is built.
 The currently supported flags are:
 - `ref`, which builds the plain C reference implementation.
+- `broadwell`, which builds an additional implementation with GF optimized code for the Intel Broadwell architecture.

 ### CMAKE_BUILD_TYPE